sonalikas/SONAsopify/README.md

 Click the "Run" button in the toolbar (looks like a little man running).<br>

-You will be prompted to create a Launch configuration.
+You will be prompted to create a Launch configuration with server.